Tsohost was founded in 2003 by the Paragon Internet Group.

 Today they host over 500,000 websites from their UK base.

-Unlike some companies that have reached this same scale and sold out, Tsohost is largely led by the same founding team that’s operated it since its inception almost 14 years.
+Unlike some companies that have reached this same scale and sold out, Tsohost is largely led by the same founding team that’s operated it since its inception for almost 14 years.

 Tsohost may not be one of the biggest or well-known hosting providers out there.
-But that steady growth and stable leadership points to a company that knows what it’s doing.
+But that steady growth and stable leadership point to a company that knows what it’s doing.

 This review you’re reading has been almost a year in the making.

 Last November, we signed up for their cloud hosting plan and have been closely monitoring performance statistics like uptime and page load speeds ever since.

 Our goal is to compile a fair, unbiased review and let Tsohost’s data speak for itself based on the performance of our live test website.

 Let’s see how Tsohost has done over the last few months.

 Tsohost (the company) has grown steadily and kept its founding team intact.
-That points to a well-run organization which (should) deliver on the most important aspects like uptime and speed.
+That points to a well-run organization that (should) deliver on the most important aspects like uptime and speed.